CheeGY/cheegy.github.io/_posts/2021-01-10-IntroChapterFreeman.md

 One approach to determine stability of feedback connections of separate subsystems is to use nonlinear input-output methods, which are closely related to concepts in Lyapunov stability theory, detailed in these references:
 ### Nonlinear input-output methods:
-- I. W. Sandberg, _On the L2-boundedness of solutions of nonlinear functional equations, Bell Sys.
+- I. W. Sandberg, _On the L2-boundedness of solutions of nonlinear functional equations_, Bell Sys.
 Tech.
 J., 43 (1964), pp. 1581-1599.
 - G. Zames, _On the input-output stability of time-varying nonlinear feedback systems.
 Part I: Conditions using concepts of loop gain, conicity, and positivity_, IEEE Trans.
 Automat.
 Contr., 11 (1966), pp. 228-238.
 - G. Zames, _On the input-output stability of time-varying nonlinear feedback systems.
 Part II: Conditions involving circles in the frequency plane and sector nonlinearities_, IEEE Trans.
 Automat.
 Contr., 11 (1966), pp. 465-476.
 - C. A. Desoer and M. Vidyasagar, _Feedback Systems: Input-Output Properties_, Academic Press, New York, 1975.